BinhLe001/computerscience/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 	npm install
 	```

-1. Return to the Artwork project in the Custom Vision Service portal, click **Performance**, and then click **Make default** to make sure the latest iteration of the model is the default iteration.
+1. Return to the Not Hot Dog project in the Custom Vision Service portal, click **Performance**, and then click **Make default** to make sure the latest iteration of the model is the default iteration.

 	![Specifying the default iteration](Images/portal-make-default.png)